sophiawisdom/sophiawisdom.github.io/content/posts/ssm-optimization.md

 This looks similar to Torch, but with the added complexity of thinking directly about memory loads and stores as opposed to just indexing into a matrix.
 However, it blows Torch out of the water on speed: !!4,600,000,000!! elements/s.
 Why is this?
 For one thing, it sends just one massive operation to the GPU instead of `5 * SEQUENCE_LENGTH * N_HEADS` operations.
 How do we understand what's actually going on inside this thing though?
 Just look at [the assembly](https://godbolt.org/z/4dT54Ejhd)!

 First a quick digression -- what is assembly on GPUs?
-By "assembly" here I mean [PTX](https://docs.nvidia.com/cuda/parallel-thread-execution/index.html) which is a language NVIDIA created as a lower level than CUDA so others writing high-level languages (e.g. [Google's CUDA compiler](https://research.google/pubs/pub45226/), [Halide](https://github.com/halide/Halide), Triton) could have a low-level language to compile to.
-If you want to understand what Triton is actually doing, you have to look at the PTX.
+By "assembly" here I mean [PTX](https://docs.nvidia.com/cuda/parallel-thread-execution/index.html) which is a language NVIDIA created as a lower level than CUDA so others writing high-level languages (e.g. [Google's CUDA compiler](https://research.google/pubs/pub45226/), [Halide](https://github.com/halide/Halide), Triton) could have a low-level language to compile to. /* This is sort of a bizarre situation, like if Intel had created hardware to run C on and then created assembly after the fact.
+TODO: include this?? */. /* Below PTX there's another language called "SASS" which is like GPU microcode -- the hardware executes it directly and it changes from generation to generation.
+Writing this is tricky TODO: include this? */ If you want to understand what Triton is actually doing, you have to look at the PTX.
 So off we go.

-The inner loop looks something like this:
+The inner loop of our compiled kernel looks like this:
 ```
 LBB0_1:
-	ld.global.b32 {%r13}, [ %rd21 + 0]; // load next input to %r13
+	ld.global.b32 {%r13}, [ %rd21 + 0]; // load input value to %r13
 	mov.b32  %f17, %r13; // move the value in %r13 (generic 32 bit register) to %f17 (floating point register).
 	// this does nothing physically.

+    # multiply previous state by A, new input by B, add them together
-	mul.f32  %f18, %f2, %f17; // B (%f2) * input (%f17) -> %f18
+	mul.f32  %f18, %f2, %f17; // multiply new input (%f17) by B (%f2) -> %f18
-	fma.rn.f32  %f20, %f20, %f1, %f18; // A (%f1) * X (%f20) + f18 (B * input) -> X (%f20)
+	fma.rn.f32  %f20, %f20, %f1, %f18; // Multiply previous state (%f20) by A (%f1) and then add this to (new_input * B) (%f18)

 	// calculate pointer to write to.
 Why does it do this in the inner loop?
 	// Your guess is as good as mine.